MelissaVu-24/CSE-185-Final-Project/README.md

 The tool is installed in the folder shown during the installation

-To test that the tool runs use:
+To test that the tool is installed use:

   `diffana --help`